About

 My name is Jo (she/her), and I am an educator, strategist, and somatics practitioner, born on Bunurong country and currently living on Wurundjeri country in Melbourne, Australia.

 With a varied background in education, non-profit leadership, and social policy, my work now focuses on projects and responses that cultivate experiences of resilience, dignity, and care for people and communities.
-I am the founder and director of Collective Being, a non-profit organisation dedicated to democratising access to wellbeing services.
+I am the founder and director of Collective Being, a non-profit organisation dedicated to democratising access to wellbeing.

-Trained in trauma-informed, mental health aware and somatic practices, I am especially curious about the relationship between embodiment and wellbeing, and the ways in which dominant institutions such as schools and workplaces can be transformed into sites of community and care.
+Trained in trauma-informed, mental health aware, and somatic practices, I am especially curious about the ways in which dominant institutions and structures can be transformed from systems of burnout into systems of care.

 In addition to my role with Collective Being, I currently work as a consultant across the fields of social justice, mental health, and community development.